 There was no outlook written for Matt Capps in 2018.
 Check out the latest news below for more on his current fantasy value.

 Matt Capps Contract Information:

-Agreed to a minor league contract with the Indians in March of 2013.
+Agreed to a minor league contract with the Diamondbacks in February of 2016.

 To instantly reveal our fantasy analysis of every player – including Matt Capps – simply subscribe now.

 Age is determined on July 1st of each season.
 Jump To: ▼ Advanced StatsNo No Yes